11 58 6

 Preparing the Technical SEO Audit

-Before you jump straight into the analysis, a thorough SEO technical audit requires some planning.
+Before you jump straight into the website analysis, a thorough SEO technical audit requires some planning.

 That involves crawling your site before anything else.